 to cover absences.
 Out-of-hours and night cover is provided by Buckinghamshire Urgent Care

 and not by our doctors.
-NHS Buckinghamshire is responsible
+The CCG is responsible

 for commissioning out-of-hours services.